skinahan/DIVA_PyTorch/README.md

 2. Create a branch for your feature with a descriptive name (e.g. sensory-delay-block).
 3. Submit a pull request (PR) to merge your feature branch into the main branch.
 4. When your PR is approved:
-- Your changes will merge into the main development branch .
+- Your changes will merge into the main development branch.
 - Your feature branch will be deleted.